HOP Camp (6-13 years old)

 HOP Day Camp is a loosely structured community run day camp at the Highwood Outdoor Pool facility.

-The Highwood Outdoor Pool is a member of the Calgary Outdoor Pool Association (COSPA).
+The Highwood Outdoor Pool (HOP) is a member of the Calgary Outdoor Pool Association (COSPA).
 COSPA oversees all of Calgary’s outdoor pools.

 HOP is administered by the Highwood Community Association.